Walter Pettit Tricker ( ( 1823 - 1907)

 Walter was born in Stowupland the son of Mary Edward and her husband Walter Pettit Tricker (1794- 1874, husbandman).
 He was baptised on 18th August, 1823.

-He was one of 10 children though the brother born the year before him died before Walter was born.
+He was one of 10 children, though the brother born the year before his birth died before Walter was born.

 Their were many clashes between the British Army and Maoris, for his service Walter was awarded the New Zealand Medal.

-He purchased his discharge for £20 on 31 December 1849, later he married and had 11 children and settled into a farming life.
+He purchased his discharge for £20 on 31 December 1849.
+In 1856 he married 15-year old Beborah and had 11 children and settled into a farming life.

 Extracts from Christine Clement’s book, ;Walter Tricker, Soldier, Farmer, Victim of Injustice’ (Tricker:2014).
 Her book retells in detail the story of Walter Pettit Tricker who made a new life in New Zealand in the 19th century.